Malvineous/libgamecommon/README.md

     make check            # Optional, compile and run tests sudo make install
     sudo ldconfig

+If you haven't got any libraries installed in `/usr/local/lib` yet, then don't forget to add `/usr/local/lib` to `/etc/ld.so.conf` and rerun `ldconfig`, so that this directory will be searched for libraries.
+You might also want to add `/usr/local/bin` to your $PATH at the same time, if you intend to run the command-line tools in the other Camoto libraries.

 This library is released under the GPLv3 license.